laurilarjo/expense-tracking-gsheet-importer/README.md

 1. Setup the .env for your users and sheets.

+i'm going to write here too.
 onboarding is now better
+also write here.

 2. OPTIONAL.
 If you need exchange rates, create a free account to [https://exchangeratesapi.io/](https://exchangeratesapi.io/) and add access-key to .env.